The remains of the Romanesque Abbaye de Jumièges are amongst the most beautiful ruins in all of France. It is fine day trip from Rouen in Normandy.

 To the south of the main church are the remains of the Église St Pierre (Church of Saint Peter).
 Most of its ruins are 13th and 14th century Gothic but the most interesting parts are the porch and some bays of the nave that are Carolingian.
-These are the only bits that remained from the Carolingian monastery that were destroyed by the Vikings.
+These are the only bits that remained from the Carolingian monastery that was destroyed by the Vikings.

 A passage linking the two churches was named after King Charles VII, who visited Jumièges in the 15th century.
-The heart of Agnès Sorel, Charles’ favorite mistress was buried in one of the chapels off the choir.
+The heart of Agnès Sorel, Charles’s favorite mistress was buried in one of the chapels off the choir.
 (For political reasons, Jacques Coeur of Bourges was falsely accused of poisoning her, also for political reasons.)

 The chapter house (salle capitulaire) is from the 12th century and had some of the earliest known use of rib (ogival) vaulting.

 The cloisters once had 26 bays in its typical four galleries.
-One of the galleries was rebuilt at Highcliffe Castle in near Bournemouth in England.
+One of the galleries was rebuilt at Highcliffe Castle near Bournemouth in England.
 At the center of the cloisters is a yew tree (if), which is five centuries old.
 The remains of the great cellars are from the late 12th century – upper floors were added later.

 Visitors may also explore the large gardens – 15 ha surrounded by a 2.5-km long wall.
 Most of it is lawn but a formal garden, with fine views of the ruins, are to the southeast of the church.
 The 17th-century classical Abbot’s Lodging is not currently open to the public but will eventually house a museum.

 In fine weather, visitors can enjoy a game of large-pieces chess or drawers in the garden.
-Art works are frequently on display in the garden or in the gatehouse (porterie), which was largely rebuilt and enlarged in the nineteenth century in a Neo Gothic, Neo Renaissance style.
+Artworks are frequently on display in the garden or in the gatehouse (porterie), which was largely rebuilt and enlarged in the nineteenth century in a Neo-Gothic, Neo-Renaissance style.

 The abbey of Jumièges is often described as the most beautiful ruins in all of France.
 Victor Hugo described it as even more beautiful as Tournus (on the Saone River in Burgundy) while the historian Robert de Lasteyrie described it as being amongst the most admirable ruins in France.
-For Michelin, Jumièges is as one of the most impressive ruins in France and a well-deserved three-stars sight.
+For Michelin, Jumièges is one of the most impressive ruins in France and a well-deserved three-stars sight.

 Visitors Information for Jumièges Abbey

 The Abbaye de Jumièges is open daily from mid-September to mid-April from 9:30 am to 1 pm and 2:30 to 5:30 pm.
-In the summer season from mid-April to mid-September, the abbey is open without lunch break from 9:30 am to 6 pm.
+In the summer season from mid-April to mid-September, the abbey is open without a lunch break from 9:30 am to 6 pm.

 The abbey is closed on January 1, May 1, November 1 and 11, and December 25.

-Admission is €6 for adults, €4 for 18-25 year olds and free for children under 18.
+Admission is €6 for adults, €4 for 18-25-year-olds, and free for children under 18.

 Signposting at the abbey is very limited, especially once away from the main entrance.
-Take a free pamphlet with description and map from the ticket office.
+Take a free pamphlet with a description and map from the ticket office.

 Visitors can rent an iPad with a 3D model of four sites showing with overlays how the buildings should have looked like.
 The app is also available for free on the Jumièges website – be sure to download all the data if planning to use the app without wifi at the ruins.
 It has videos, audio, photos and a game to enhance a visit to Jumièges or simply enjoy a virtual visit.

 Between Jumièges and Rouen is the Abbaye St Georges in the small town St Martin de Boscherville.
-This abbey also has a large Romanesque church that shows to some extend the scale and what Jumièges must have looked like, although Jumièges was artistically much more accomplished.
+This abbey also has a large Romanesque church that shows to some extent the scale and what Jumièges must have looked like, although Jumièges was artistically much more accomplished.
 The art and decorations here are more crude and simplistic than were in use at Jumièges.
 Admission to the church is free but there is a charge for visiting the other buildings in the monastery complex.

 Transportation to Jumièges

-Jumièges is on the northern side of the Seine River inside a promontory of the meandering river near Rouen in Seine Maritime, Upper Normandy.
+Jumièges is on the northern side of the Seine River inside a promontory of the meandering river near Rouen in Seine-Maritime, Upper Normandy.
 The abbey is easily reached by car – also note the free ferry services across the Seine River if arriving from the south.
 The 30 km drive to the west of Rouen should take only half an hour in light traffic on country roads or around an hour from Le Havre, Honfleur, or Etretat.

 Plentiful parking is available right across the road from the gatehouse.
 The post office building in front of the abbey was once owned by Charles Brohy, uncle of Maurice Leblanc, who often visited and included Jumièges as setting in the Arsène Lupin novel La Comtesse de Cagliostro.

-Seine Maritime bus 30 sometimes passes through Jumièges (and St Martin de Boscherville) with a stop right in front of the abbey but in the low season often does not pass through Jumièges itself.
-In such case, use stop Yainville-Centre, which is a pleasant 3 km walk from the abbey.
+Seine-Maritime bus 30 sometimes passes through Jumièges (and St Martin de Boscherville) with a stop right in front of the abbey but in the low season often does not pass through Jumièges itself.
+In such a case, use stop Yainville-Centre, which is a pleasant 3 km walk from the abbey.
 Traveling time from Yainville to Rouen is around 40 minutes with the bus running at least hourly (two-hourly on Sunday).